groue/CombineTraits/README.md

 When we are lucky, we can rely on the context, or the documentation, in order to lift doubts.
 For example, publishers of a network request are assumed to publish one value, or the eventual network error.

-But sometimes we are clueless, or publishers does not honor their implicit contract, due to a misunderstanding, or a bug in their implementation.
+But sometimes we are clueless, or publishers do not honor their implicit contract, due to a misunderstanding, or a bug in their implementation.
 In the end, we write code that is more complex than necessary, or we neglect to deal with edge cases such as a completion without any value, or several published values.

 **The compiler does not help us writing code that is guaranteed to be correct.**